-Keeping and engaging staff starts with getting the right ones in the first place.
+Keeping and engaging staff start with getting the right ones in the first place.
 Grow your internal pool of talent if you can, so think about succession planning and how you will develop more junior team members into the star performers of the future.

 Let them achieve

-Give them meaningful work, ongoing coaching and lots of feedback.
+Give them meaningful work, ongoing coaching, and lots of feedback.
 It’s easier to feel as if you have achieved something when the project’s values fit your own.
 Where possible, align the goals of the individual with the project.

 Provide learning and professional growth

 Think about what you can offer each team member in terms of structured and informal learning opportunities.
 This could be anything from: